tariniteam/NewsNotificationService/README.md

 ### I.	Prepare your Environment

 1. Create a virtual environment in python

               virtualenv venv_project_name

+2. Add Python Interpreter to the pycharm project by following below steps:
+     - Go to Settings
+     - Choose Python Interpreter
+     - Add Local Interpreter
+     - Choose virtualenv environment
+     - Choose Existing Environment and install the packages

-2. Install the python packages in the virtual environment described in the pre-requisite section.
+3. Install the python packages in the virtual environment described in the pre-requisite section.

               pip install <packagename>